 - Foolish Sibling, Responsible Sibling: The Responsible (a decorated cop with a good case close record) to his older brother, Frank's Foolsih (a drug addict with a gambling problem).

 - Freudian Excuse: Practically every member of his family has a disorder of some kind.

 - The Unfavorite: Despite being a highly decorated detective, Goren was always in the shadow of his dysfunctional older brother whom his mother always treated better.
-Because Goren is the product of a man his mother had an affair with, and said man turned out to be a serial killer.
+This is because Goren is the product of his mother's affair with a man who turned out to be a serial killer.

 - Badass Adorable: Alexandra Eames is five-foot-two, adorable, and blonde.
 And she is just as terrifying as Goren when she gets going, if not more so.

 - Best Friend Manual: To Robert Goren.

 - Broken Bird: Her husband was a cop who was killed in the line of duty.

 - The Cameo: Has made two guest appearances on Law & Order: Special Victims Unit, with more possibly to come.

 - Catchphrase: "No, see..."
 How she starts a sentence when she's about to demolish a suspect's lie with evidence.
 She not only says it at least once an episode, but says it more times than any other character in the L&O universe.

 - Character Tic: By the time she appears on SVU, she has picked up Goren's habit of tilting his head when speaking to suspects.